craigatk/tdd-spock-slides/slides.md

 ## TDD Benefits

 * Tests tell us when we're done coding a feature
-* Avoid writing untested & unnecessary code
+* Avoid writing unnecessary or untested code
 * Easily write testable code
 * Remove any need for worrying about code coverage